bshaffer/oauth2-server-php-docs/content/overview/controllers.md

 Most OAuth2 APIs will have endpoints for `Authorize Requests`, `Token Requests`, and `Resource Requests`.
 The `OAuth2\Server` object has methods to handle each of these requests.

+Each controller below corresponds to the endpoint by the same name.

-## Authorize Requests
+## Authorize Controller

-An endpoint requiring the user to authenticate, which redirects back to the client with an `authorization code`.
+For the Authorize Endpoint, which requires the user to authenticate and redirects back to the client with an `authorization code` ([Authorization Code](../../grant-types/authorization-code) grant type) or `access token` ([Implicit](../../grant-types/implicit) grant type).

 **handleAuthorizeRequest**